 In this paper we overcome the restriction of previous work in several ways.
-This paper is one of the first ones, which studies deep CNNs.
-CNNs are of high practical interest as they learn very useful representations (Zeiler & Fergus, 2014; Mahendran & Vedaldi, 2015; Yosinski et al., 2015) with a small number of parameters.
-We are only aware of Cohen & Shashua (2016) who study the expressiveness of CNNs with max-pooling layer and ReLU activation but with rather unrealistic filters (just 1×1) and no shared weights.
+This paper is one of the first ones, which analyzes the loss surface of deep CNNs.
+CNNs are of high practical interest as they learn very useful representations (Zeiler & Fergus, 2014; Mahendran & Vedaldi, 2015; Yosinski et al., 2015) with small number of parameters.
+We are only aware of (Cohen & Shashua, 2016) who study the expressiveness of CNNs with max-pooling layer and ReLU activation but with rather unrealistic filters (just 1×1) and no shared weights.
 In our setting we allow as well max pooling and general activation functions.
 Moreover, we can have an arbitrary number of filters and we study general convolutions as the filters need not be applied to regular structures like 3×3 but can be patch-based where the only condition is that all the patches have the size of the filter.
 Convolutional layers, fully connected layers and max-pooling layers can be combined in almost arbitrary order.
-We study in this paper the expressiveness and loss surface of such a CNN where one layer is wide, in the sense that it has more neurons than the number of training points.
-While this assumption sounds at first quite strong, we want to emphasize that the VGG network (Simonyan & Zisserman, 2015) and other CNNs, see Table 1, fulfills this condition.
-We show that such wide CNNs produce linearly independent feature representations at the wide layer and thus are able to fit the training data exactly (universal finite sample expressivity).
-This is even true if the bottom layers (from input to the wide layer) are chosen randomly with probability one.
-We think that this explains partially the results of Zhang et al. (2017) where they show experimentally for several CNNs that they are able to fit random labels.
-Moreover, we provide necessary and sufficient conditions for global minima with zero squared loss and show for a particular class of CNNs that almost all critical points are globally optimal, which to some extent explains why such wide CNNs can be optimized so efficiently.
+We study in this paper the expressiveness and loss surface of a CNN where one layer is wide, in the sense that it has more neurons than the number of training points.
+While this assumption sounds at first quite strong, we want to emphasize that the popular VGG (Simonyan & Zisserman, 2015) and Inception networks (Szegedy et al., 2015b; 2016), see Table 1, fulfill this condition.
+We show that wide CNNs produce linearly independent feature representations at the wide layer and thus are able to fit the training data exactly (universal finite sample expressivity).
+This is even true with probability one when all the parameters up to the wide layer are chosen randomly1.
+We think that this explains partially the results of (Zhang et al., 2017) where they show experimentally for several CNNs that they are able to fit random labels.
+Moreover, we provide necessary and sufficient conditions for global minima with zero squared loss and show for a particular class of CNNs that almost all critical points are globally optimal, which to some extent explains why wide CNNs can be optimized so efficiently.
+All proofs are moved to the appendix due to limited space.